Snehasis4321/scalable_notes_app/README.md

 - Node.js
 - pnpm
-- An AWS account with configured credentials
+- An AWS account with configured credentials (applied using aws cli)

 ### Backend Setup